18th century dancers

 Join us on our Facebook group

-Most of the dances are at the Phillips Recreation Center, 505 W.Stoughton, Urbana.
-We ask for a donation or $2 at our regular dances to help pay for the use of the hall.
+Most of the dances are at the Mansfield United Methodist Church, 200 East Illinois St., Mansfield, IL.
+We typically ask for a donation or $5 at our regular dances to help pay for the use of the hall.
 Special events may have a higher admission price.

 MONTH DAY EVENT TIME LOCATION